 Denise is a human rights activist and works with the homeless population.
 She has a degree in business administration from the Veiga de Almeida University, a postgraduate qualification in total quality management and an MBA in people management.
 She worked at Action Aid Brazil in administration and was responsible for matters related to compliance with policies of human resources, events, travel and office maintenance.
 She worked at Public Interest Management (GIP) in office administration and support for the board and at the Association of Registrars of Natural People in the State of Rio de Janeiro (Arpen Rio), with the promotion, expansion of access, and the eradication of civil under-registration of the vulnerable population.
 At iCS, she works with accounts payable, office administration and support for travel and events.

-Coordinator of the Food Systems Portfolio
+Coordinator of the Land Use and Food Systems Portfolio

 Gabriel has a degree in environmental management from ESALQ/USP, and a master’s degree and a doctorate in applied ecology from USP.
 He has held management positions in the areas of forestry, sustainable rural development and combating deforestation at the Ministry of the Environment and at the Chico Mendes Institute for the Conservation of the Biodiversity.
 He also worked in the development and implementation of some of the main policies related to land use in Brazil, such as the New Forest Code, the Rural Environmental Registry (CAR), and the Nationally Determined Contribution (NDC).
 He is an associate researcher at the Center for the Analysis of Social-Ecological Landscapes (CASEL), at Indiana University, in the USA.
 He was one of the authors of the IPBES Global Assessment, published in 2019.
 At iCS, he coordinates the portfolio of land use and food systems, with the objective of promoting actions and incentives for more sustainable land use, for the improvement of forest management and for the reduction of the environmental impacts of agriculture and food.